-This first prospectus supplement (the "Supplement") is supplemental to and must be read in conjunction with the Base Prospectus dated 18 June 2012 (the "Base Prospectus") prepared by the Caisse d'Amortissement de la Dette Sociale ("CADES" or the "Issuer") with respect to the Euro 65,000,000,000 Global Medium Term Note Programme (the "Programme").
-On 18 June 2012, the Commission de Surveillance du Secteur Financier (the "CSSF") approved the Base Prospectus as a base prospectus for the purposes of Article 5.4 of Directive 2003/71/EC, as amended by Directive 2010/73/EC (the "Prospectus Directive").
+This second prospectus supplement (the "Supplement") is supplemental to and must be read in conjunction with the Base Prospectus dated 10 June 2013 (the "Base Prospectus") and the first prospectus supplement dated 18 July 2013 (the "First Supplement") prepared by the Caisse d'Amortissement de la Dette Sociale ("CADES" or the "Issuer") with respect to the Euro 65,000,000,000 Global Medium Term Note Programme (the "Programme").
+On 10 June 2013, the Commission de Surveillance du Secteur Financier (the "CSSF") approved the Base Prospectus as a base prospectus for the purposes of Article 5.4 of Directive 2003/71/EC, as amended by Directive 2010/73/EC (the "Prospectus Directive").
 Terms defined in the Base Prospectus have the same meaning when used in this Supplement.